Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ## Set/reset MagiskHide Sensitive props
-By default, if MagiskHide detects certain sensitive prop values they will be changed to known safe values.
-Some of these that this feature can change are:
-- ro.debuggable (set to "0" by MagiskHide - sensitive value is "1")
-- ro.secure (set to "1" by MagiskHide - sensitive value is "0")
-- ro.build.type (set to "user" by MagiskHide - sensitive value is "userdebug")
-- ro.build.tags (set to "release-keys" by MagiskHide - sensitive value is "test-keys" or "dev-keys")
-- ro.bootmode (set to "unknown" by MagiskHide - sensitive value is "recovery")
-- ro.boot.mode (set to "unknown" by MagiskHide - sensitive value is "recovery")
-- ro.build.selinux (set to "0" by MagiskHide - sensitive value is "1")

-There are other props set by MagiskHide, but they are mainly used for finding the bootloader state and not needed here.

-From Magisk Canary build 20412 ro.build.selinux is no longer changed by MagiskHide, since different root checking libraries look for different sensitive values (someone made a thought boo-boo somewhere).
-From Canary build 20412 the prop is simply removed.
+Up to and including Magisk v23 MagiskHide changes some sensitive props to "safe" values that won't trigger apps that might be looking for them as a sign of your device being tampered with (root).

+This feature is enabled by default and will automatically change any triggering values it finds to "safe" values.

+The props in question are:
+- ro.debuggable
+- ro.secure
+- ro.build.type
+- ro.build.tags
+- ro.boot.vbmeta.device_state
+- ro.boot.verifiedbootstate
+- ro.boot.flash.locked
+- ro.boot.veritymode
+- ro.boot.warranty_bit
+- ro.warranty_bit
+- ro.vendor.boot.warranty_bit
+- ro.vendor.warranty_bit
+- vendor.boot.vbmeta.device_state

+There are a few props that will only change if a triggering value is detected, and these are:
+- ro.bootmode
+- ro.boot.mode
+- vendor.boot.mode
+- ro.boot.hwc
+- ro.boot.hwcountry

+And lastly there are props that will only change in the late_start service boot stage.
+These are:
+- vendor.boot.verifiedbootstate

+ro.build.selinux used to be changed by MagiskHide, but since some root detectors has a broken implementation of detecting this prop it is simply removed instead of changed (MagiskHide did this since Magisk build 20412).

-If, for some reason, you need one or more of these to be kept as their original value (one example would be resetting ro.build.type to userdebug since some ROMs need this to work properly), you can reset to the original value with this module.
+If, for some reason, you need one or more of these to be kept as their original value (one example would be resetting ro.build.type to userdebug since some ROMs need this to work properly), you can reset to the original value by simply disabling this prop in the module.
 Keep in mind that this might trigger some apps looking for these prop values as a sign of your device being rooted.
+If you want to further customise the prop in question you can use the ["Add/edit custom props"](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#changeset-custom-prop-values) feature.

 It is possible to change or reset each prop individually or all of them at once.
 It is also possible to change several props simultaneously by choosing the corresponding numbers in the menu list and entering them separated by a comma.
+This will change any props set to a sensitive value to a safe value and vice versa.
 Example: If I would like to change ro.debuggable, ro.secure and ro.build.tags I would enter __"1,2,4"__.

-**NOTE:** When activating this feature the screen will go black momentarily at the end of the boot cycle.
-This is caused by the module doing a soft reboot to reload the prop values properly.

 ## Change/set custom prop values